2. Vision

 7.1.7 Articles and lectures: Boris Groys, Victor Miziano, Ekaterina Degot, Alexander Pyatigorsky.

-7.1.8 Philosophical ideas: Friedrich Nietzsche, Martin Heidegger, Gilles Deleuze, Giorgio Agamben.
+7.1.8 Philosophical ideas: Friedrich Nietzsche, Takuan Soho, Martin Heidegger, Gilles Deleuze, Giorgio Agamben.

 7.2 Nick would be glad if his works looked the way "All Is Silence" by Ametsub sounds.